MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/number-of-user-mode-crashes-in-top-microsoft-apps-normalized-by-usage-in-year-long-scale.md

 ---
-title: Number of user mode crashes in top Microsoft apps, normalized by usage, in a year-long scale
+title: Number of user mode crashes in top Microsoft apps
 description: The measure aggregates telemetry from a 7-day sliding window into a ratio of crashes in top Microsoft apps, caused by the graphics drivers, over total runtime in years ms.topic: article ms.date: 05/20/2019